dannygipson95/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach goes through the entire array, uses a function on each item in the array, and does not by default return anything. .map goes through creates a new array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is used within a higher order function as a parameter.
+A higher order function uses callbacks as parameters.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.

+a) default binding is when there is nothing to the left of the period and this by default binds to the window
+b) implicit binding is when 'this' refers to what is to the left of the period
+c) explicit binding is using .map or another array method to point to what 'this' is referring to
+d) new binding is when a constructor function is used to refer 'this' to the new object created by the function

 5. Why do we need super() in an extended class?

+super points to the parent object and lets the child inherit its properties and methods

 ### Task 1 - Project Set up